cdapio/tigon/tigon-examples/TwitterAnalytics/README.md

 > START /path/to/TwitterAnalytics-0.1.0.jar co.cask.tigon.analytics.TwitterAnalytics [ oauth-properties ]
 ```

-The top ten hashtags used in the previous minute get logged to a file.
+The top ten hashtags used in the previous minute get recorded.
+In the case of standalone instance of Tigon,
+the results will appear immediately in the Tigon command line interface; in the case of distributed instance of Tigon,
+the results will be written to the logs of the YARN container of the Flowlet.

 ## License and Trademarks